K33TY/Jif-Sif-to-Fabric/Docs/Log.md

   * Automated build for calendar (build.xml / properties.in) incorporating Jetty
   * Fix calendar usability issues: fields empty themselves when trying to change other parameters
   * Dig through Fabric source code to answer some questions that are confusing me
+  * Identify important methods that will need to be referenced from fabric util/lang/servlet
+  * Answer all the questions in october 22 and 23

 -------------